SUFE-AIFLM-Lab/FinEval/docs/en/get_started/quick_start.md

 We will take the evaluation of the Llama-2-7b-hf model as an example to familiarize you with some basic functions of FinEval.
 The defaults are `zero-shot` and `answer-only`.

-- Make sure you have installed FinEval before running.
+- Make sure that FinEval has been installed before running.
 This experiment runs successfully on a single A800 graphics card.
-For a larger number of parameters, please refer to the inference resource size of different models, and choose computing resources reasonably.
+For a larger number of parameters, please refer to the size of inference resources of different models, and choose computing resources reasonably.

 - Place the dataset under the FinEval/code folder and name it data.

-- Download model weights, Llama-2-7b-hf weights to the same directory as data (under the FinEval/code folder)
+- Download model weights, Llama-2-7b-hf weights to the FinEval/code folder (same level as data).

 ```shell
 cd FinEval/code
 git clone https://huggingface.co/NousResearch/Llama-2-7b-hf